komuw/ong/README.md

 1. Http server.
 You get a server that automatically;
    - sets GOMEMLIMIT & GOMAXPROCS to match linux container memory & cpu quotas.
    - fetches and auto renews TLS certificates from [letsencrypt](https://letsencrypt.org/) or any other compatible ACME authority.
    - serves pprof endpoints that are secured by basic authentication.
-The `secretKey` is the username and password.
+The `secretKey` is used as the username and password.
    - handles automatic http->https redirection.
    - implements robust http timeouts to prevent attacks.
    - limits size of request bodies to prevent attacks.